GitHubWestie/Milestone-Project-One/README.md

 ### **Sign up**

 A sign up screen where users can submit their email address to receive club updates and event information.
-In future will be used as a login to access account and account based features.
+In future will be used as a login to access account and account based features such as a club shop.

 #### Page Goals